achmand/flink-java-tutorials/tutorials/README.md

 Learn more about Flink at http://flink.apache.org/

 ## Ecosystem Components
-In the following section we will look at different components which makes part of the Apache Flink ecosystem.
+In the following section we will look at different components which make up the Apache Flink ecosystem.

 ![Flink Ecosystem](https://raw.githubusercontent.com/achmand/ics5114_assignment/master/tutorials/images/flink_ecosystem.png)